MicrosoftDocs/learn/learn-pr/azure/defender-iot-plan-deployment/includes/1-introduction.md

 ## What will we be doing?

-You'll identify the steps and roles involved in the different Microsoft Defender for Iot stages of a deployment.
+You'll identify the steps and roles involved in the different stages of a Microsoft Defender for IoT deployment.
 You'll then plan basic details about deploying an OT monitoring system, such as:

 - **Sites and zones**: Decide how you'll segment a network you want to monitor using sites and zones representing locations all around the world.

 - **Sensor management**: Decide on the cloud connections to use.
-This example doesn't describe air-gapped or hybrid systems.
+This module doesn't describe air-gapped or hybrid systems.

-- **Users and roles**: Identify the types of users you need on each sensor, and the roles that they'll need for each activity.
+- **Users and roles**: Identify the types of users you need in Azure and on each sensor, and the roles that they'll need for each activity.

 ## What is the main goal?